81820609/tetris/README.md

 # Next updates

-1.Add the rule Super Rotation System 'SRS' to the game.
+1. Add the rule Super Rotation System 'SRS' to the game.

-2.Make the AI(neural network) to play the Tettris.
+2. Make the AI(neural network) to play the Tettris.

-3.Add the human vs human, human vs computer and computer vs computer mode.
+3. Add the human vs human, human vs computer and computer vs computer mode.